ecruz165/agentx-cli/README.md

-# AgentX CLI
+# AgentX

 > AI-Enhanced Enterprise CLI Tool for context-aware development

-AgentX is a TypeScript monorepo providing a CLI tool and VS Code extension that wraps AI assistants (GitHub Copilot, Claude, OpenAI) with enhanced functionality including context-aware assistance through alias-based file injection, **intentions framework** for structured prompts, **personas** for role-based context filtering, and enterprise knowledge integration.
+AgentX is a TypeScript monorepo providing a CLI tool and VS Code extension that wraps AI assistants (GitHub Copilot, Claude, OpenAI) with enhanced functionality including context-aware assistance through alias-based file injection, **intentions framework** for structured prompts, **personas** for scoping the perspective of context, role-based context filtering, and enterprise knowledge integration.

 ## Table of Contents